top of page

 Food allergens for children and adults.

 Food allergies in children often involve allergens like milk, eggs, and peanuts.
-These are the most common triggers that parents need to watch out for.
+These are the most common triggers and symptoms that parents need to watch out for.
 In contrast, adults are more frequently allergic to foods like shellfish, tree nuts, and fish.
 Children generally have lower rates of conditions like pollen food allergy syndrome because they are less exposed to pollen compared to adults.

 Gender Differences in Food Allergies